Raindeca/culinary-bot/README.md

 ## Usage

 1. Start a conversation with the bot on Telegram.
-2. Use the `/search` command to begin searching for nearby restaurants or food.
+2. Use the `/search {location_name}` command to begin searching for nearby restaurants or food on that location.
-3. The bot will prompt you to enter your location or a keyword for the search.
-4. Provide the location or keyword, and the bot will respond with the top restaurant recommendations.
+3. The bot will respond with the top restaurant recommendations.

 ## Bot Commands

 The following command is supported by the Culinary Bot:

-- `/search`: Initiate a search for nearby restaurants or food.
-The bot will prompt you to enter your location or a keyword for the search.
+- `/search {location_name}`: Initiate a search for nearby restaurants or food.

 ## API Reference